mcpland/testing-mcp/README.md

 ## Connect From Tests

-Import the client helper in your Vitest or Jest suites to expose the DOM state to the MCP server.
+Import the client helper in your Vitest or Jest suites to expose the page state to the MCP server.

 ```ts
 // example.test.tsx